MAKE IT POP: What does it exactly mean in design?

 logo change to make it pop logo rebranding

-Make it Pop = Take the Risk
+Make it pop = Take the risk

 Designers have to risk being off-brand from time to time in order to make something pop.
 Actually, having the freedom to experiment and not confining ideas in a box is the beauty of design.

 If clients want a design to pop, they must be prepared to receive out-of-the-box designs as well as a slew of other options they have never seen before.
+Creating unique designs and multiple options can be time-consuming and tedious.

 You can experiment with as many designs as you need in an on-demand design service like Deer Designer and have them revised multiple times until your client finally finds the design that pops.